joaomelo/calystone/README.md

 - Process calls to read data

 There are three implementations of the media interface: FileSystemMedia for primary machines, WebRtcMedia for connected machines like mobile and MemoryMedia (for testing).

-# Techinical Decision

-## Why not Tailwind

-Some times we need to use pure CSS to solve things like layout grids or background-image.
-Better have a consistent approach to styling, rely on the language itself and have visual consistency with tokens via custom properties.